 Detailed Information MECM20011

 This subject teaches the craft of writing hard and soft news stories for a range of digital and print mass media news publications.
 With an emphasis on news writing, students learn what news is and how (and why) news priorities and story treatment may differ between print, broadcast and online.
-The subject also looks at how traditional news writing differs from other forms of journalistic writing such as blogs or opinion/comment pieces.
+Students will learn how to write news and feature stories, as well as producing one piece of broadcast journalism.
 Students learn how accuracy, as well as clear and concise language.
 The subject introduces the core skill of interviewing with students provided with ample opportunity to put into practice what is covered in both lectures and classes.
 The subject also looks at professional codes of eth...

 Detailed Information MECM20013